Efficient flue gas treatment for iron ore sintering

 Saving energy in the process

-Iron and steel works using our solution avoid the need to reheat flue gases before the DeNox Selective Catalytic Reduction (SCR), saving energy and therefore reducing greenhouse gas emissions.
+By reaching very low SOx concentration with SOLVAir solutions, Iron and steel facilities do not need to reheat flue gases before the DeNox Selective Catalytic Reduction (SCR), saving energy and therefore reducing greenhouse gas emissions.

 Ultimately, SOLVAir®’s solution represents a precious aid for iron and steel works to control their air emissions, with a reasonable capital expense and the best performance to cost ratio.